 The patent goes on: “Engaging an orientation-specific actuator (e.g., a button) of the device while the device is in a closed orientation (e.g., folded together) can affect the first range of functionality.
 However, when an orientation of the device changes, the functionality accessible via the same orientation-specific actuator can also change.”

-On a positive side, the patent also notes that the orientation-specific control concepts can enhance flexibility for components of a device and/or make the user experience smooth and easy.
+On the positive side, the patent also notes that the orientation-specific control concepts can enhance flexibility for components of a device and/or make the user experience smooth and easy.